jagtalon/chatmail/www/src/index.md

 - TERF, SWERF or otherwise anti-trans or anti-sex worker
 - Truscum, transmed or other kinds of identity policing.
 - People who are generally phobic/shitty towards non-binary genders.
-- Religious fundamentalism or anti-abortion. (other types of religion are A-OK!)
+- Religious fundamentalism or anti-abortion.
 - Militarism, chauvinism, ethno-nationalism, xenophobia or similar.
-- Shitty furries (nazifurs and any furry that thinks being a bigoted piece of shit is okay!)
 - Pro-bestiality/zoophilia
+- People who share sexualized images of children (lolicon)
+- Tech bros (capitalists promoting AI / cryptocurrency / tech businesses)

 If you work in any capacity (whether as a direct employee or a contractor) for any of the following types of organisations, you aren't welcome here, and if you reveal yourself as such, you will be blocked:

+- Military
 - Police
 - Immigration enforcement
-- Intelligence/spy organisations

-<b>Ideologies or affiliations based on controlled counter-violence in opposition to oppression (like antifa/antifascism) are welcome here.</b> However, telling oppressed groups how they should or shouldn't oppose their oppression is not (like telling Palestinians that they shouldn't be fighting the occupation of their land.)
+_However, deologies or affiliations based on counter-violence in opposition to oppression (like antifa/antifascism) are welcome here._

-Report people to me at [durian.distro@systemli.org](https://i.delta.chat/#A0E7290EB162D14C5E32358E38559370D0875CF0&a=durian.distro%40systemli.org&n=&i=g6jPAj4yzsm&s=8G3sbHejPQR).
+Report these people to me at [durian.distro@systemli.org](https://i.delta.chat/#A0E7290EB162D14C5E32358E38559370D0875CF0&a=durian.distro%40systemli.org&n=&i=g6jPAj4yzsm&s=8G3sbHejPQR).
 Thank you to [weirder.earth](https://github.com/weirderearth/weirder-rules/blob/main/rules-and-etiquette.md) and [Autistici](https://www.autistici.org/who/policy) for the inspiration.

 ## Creating an account